 Undergraduate Bowdoin Teacher Scholars will register for ED 3303: Student Teaching Practicum, ED 3304: Bowdoin Teacher Scholars Seminar, and ED 4000: Advanced Independent Study.
-Questions regarding registration can be directed to Julie Bedard, associate registrar.
+Questions regarding registration can be directed to Julie Grossi or Cassaundra Lindberg in the Office of the Registrar.

 Dates and Supervisor

-The practicum will begin on the first school day in January (this occasionally varies depending on the school in which scholars are placed) and continue for fourteen weeks.
+The practicum will begin the first or second week in January (this occasionally varies depending on the school in which scholars are placed) and continue for fourteen weeks.

 During your practicum, you will follow the public school schedule, not the Bowdoin schedule.
 Therefore, you will have one week off in February and one week off in April, but you will not have Bowdoin's spring break in March.
 Housing will be available during spring break.